The Role of Deep Mesoscale Eddies in Ensemble Forecast Performance: Structure of the Deep Eddy Field

 Figure~\ref{fig:EF2019_best_worst_obs} shows the mean $\eta_{ref}$ field for the best members (left column), the CPIES (center column), and the worst members (right column).
 Model fields are limited to the same region as the observations for direct comparison, and we highlight the initial (Week 0) and final (Week 13) weeks of the forecast, as well as two weeks (Weeks 6 and 10) where the best members display better agreement with upper SSH fields (see Fig.~\ref{fig:EF2019_WklySSHRMSE}).

-Qualitatively, the initial field for the model agrees well with the observations.
-The model and observations both display a northern cyclone on the Mississippi Fan (near $27^\circ$N) with an anticyclone to the south.
+Qualitatively, the initial field {of} the model agrees with the observations{, as key deep circulation features are present in both.
+We emphasize this agreement is not to be expected as the model initial condition contains no information of the deep field.} The model and observations both display a northern cyclone on the Mississippi Fan (near $27^\circ$N) with an anticyclone to the south.
 At Week 6 (12/09), we find the northern anticyclone seen in the model is present in the observations with similar magnitude.
 By Week 10 (01/06), the shape of the LC, based on the 17-cm contour is in better agreement for the best members.
-The observations indicate the anticyclone is propagating west, with another anticyclone moving off the Fan near the upper right edge of the observation area.
-By the final week of the forecast, the best members continue to show good agreement with the 17-cm contour from the satellite product, in terms of LCE position and orientation; moreover, the observations demonstrate a cyclonic eddy moving off the Mississippi Fan, which is also present in the best member mean field, and absent for the worst members.
+The observations indicate the anticyclone is propagating west, with another anticyclone moving off the {Mississippi} Fan {near $27^\circ$N and $85.5^\circ$W) which will follow the bathymetry underneath the tip of the LC -- review of Week 9 and Week 11 confirm this, but are not shown here for brevity.} By the final week of the forecast, the best members continue to show good agreement with the 17-cm contour from the satellite product, in terms of LCE position and orientation; moreover, the observations demonstrate a cyclonic eddy moving off the Mississippi Fan, which is also present in the best member mean field, and absent for the worst members.
 The observations indicate the model deep field, in the region of the CPIES array, initially agreed well, and it was the best members that continued to display similar, critical features resulting in better agreement in the upper field.